• Skip to primary navigation

 This exciting top-tier junior hockey league brings you talented hockey players and a great game night, claiming “It’s more than a ticket, it’s an experience!”
 Playing from October through April, you can enjoy the excitement of the game, celebrate with Sparky their phantom mascot, nominate your favorite local servicemen and women to be their “Hero of the Game” and even take a tour of the locker room with advance reservation.

-Single ticket prices are affordable, but be sure to explore their website for group packages, discounts, Kids Crew information and special packages, promotional schedule, and their many in-game experience offers.
+Single ticket prices are affordable, but be sure to explore their website for group packages, discounts, Kids Crew information and special packages, promotional schedules, and their many in-game experience offers.

 Youngstown Phantoms Hockey